 From fresh seafood to delicious handmade pasta and pizzas – their restaurants offer diverse menus, and there’s a few to choose from too.
-Enjoy the full menu of family-style choices at Salvi’s NQ or the Cucina, chow down some grub and take home deli items from their Corn Exchange branch, or grab a pizza at the Pizzeria Napoletana – all in the city centre.
+Enjoy the full menu of family-style choices at Salvi’s NQ or the Cucina, chow down on some tasty food and take home deli items from their Corn Exchange branch, or grab a mouthwatering pizza at the Pizzeria Napoletana – all found in the city centre.

 2. Sicilian NQ

 Formerly known as William Sicilian, Sicilian NQ is the first and only true Sicilian restaurant in Manchester – offering up hearty, traditional dishes that aim to encapsulate the culture of Sicily.
 Think Sicilian wines and beers, antipasti, pasta, cannoli and even lovely traditional Italian desserts that go down extremely well with a good old cup of coffee.
-Sicilian NQ, 14 Turner St, M4 1DZ.

-In fact, they’ve mastered the art so well, they’ve been named one of the top ten pizzerias in the whole world.
-Their pizzas are doughy with that wonderful leopard-style crust (a sign of a great pizza), with super flavourful tomato bases and fresh, Italian toppings such as nduja sausage, salami and so much more.
+In fact, they’ve mastered the art so well, they were named one of the top ten pizzerias in the whole world back in 2019.
+Their pizzas are doughy with that wonderful leopard-style crust (a sign of a great pizza), with super-flavourful tomato bases and fresh, Italian toppings such as nduja sausage, salami and so much more.

 4. Sugo Pasta Kitchen

 The restaurant was created by people with ‘deep-rooted Southern Italian heritage‘ and the food is hearty – to say the least.
 Pasta dishes are served in generous portion sizes, with toppings such as slow-cooked beef shin, pork shoulder, nduja sausage, capers… you name it.
-There may be fewer mains to choose from than you’re used to from other Italian restaurants, but every item on the menu – starters and sides include – is a showstopper.
-Sugo Pasta Kitchen, 46 Blossom St, Ancoats, M4 6BF | 22 Shaw’s Rd, Altrincham, WA14 1QU.
+There may be fewer mains to choose from than you’re used to from other Italian restaurants, but every item on the menu – starters and sides included – is a real showstopper.

 5. San Carlo

 There are five venues to choose from in Manchester alone, including Bottega (their cocktail and champagne bar), Cicchetti (which serves up small plates), Fumo (a stunning space to grab beautiful meals all day long), Gran Cafe (their cafe), and the main San Carlo (which has a huge menu!).
 Whichever you choose, there’s a vibe for every type of day – with carefully curated menus of meats, pizzas, pasta and antipasti to suit.
-San Carlo, 40-42 King St W, M3 2WY.

 6. Don Giovanni